Skip to main content

 Chemical Toxicity

-According to the World Health Organization, the main health risk associated with chemical exposure is kidney damage.
+According to the World Health Organization, kidney damage is the main health risk associated with chemical exposure.
 As such, veterans with embedded fragments should be monitored for kidney problems.

-So far, no health problems associated with depleted uranium exposure have been found in veterans exposed to depleted uranium in friendly fire events.
+So far, no health problems associated with exposure have been found in veterans exposed to depleted uranium in friendly fire events.

 VA’s Depleted Uranium Follow-up Program